 I once suffered from an infinite app curiosity mania, probably related to the fact that being in the news business I felt that I had to be on top of all news and trends.
-That informal condition got me in trouble once, because I downloaded apps without reading the descriptions, and when Tinder came out,… Continue reading Some Hairy Promotion
+One of those adventures early-adopting apps, took me to Foursquare, as defined by Wired Magazine: “a once-hyped social media company, known… Continue reading Some Hairy Promotion

 Yeah, I’ve been nudged, you’ve been nudged, we’ve all been nudged.
 Once, I bought travelers insurance because it was the default option at check out and didn’t bother to uncheck the little box before confirming the purchase.
 Never again.
 The other day my daughter downloaded a “free app” that had an “auto renew” default… Continue reading Apple Music is my “Groundhog Day”